hendrik-scholz/iot-device-registry/README.md

 # iot-device-registry

 iot-device-information publishes a register message to an MQTT Broker on startup. iot-device-registry subscribes to a topic of that broker and saves the payload to the MongoDB.
-I am planning to create an API so that the data in the MongoDB can be retrieved for further processing.
+An API can be used to retrieve the data from the MongoDB.

 ## Requirements